Disappearance of Alice Corbett: Investigation

 In the weeks that followed, police investigated numerous reports from witnesses in nearby communities.
 A druggist believed he saw Corbett on the morning of the 13th and stated that she had inquired about the local trolley schedule.
 Trolley crews, however, stated that no woman resembling Corbett had ridden the line that day.
-Witnesses in Easthampton and Westfield, Massachusetts reported seeing a young woman resembling Corbett who wore a yellow rain slicker.
+Witnesses in Easthampton and Westfield, Massachusetts, reported seeing a young woman resembling Corbett who wore a yellow rain slicker.
 One week after Mount Tom was searched, a witness claimed to have seen Corbett hiking in the area, spurring an additional search of the site.

 On November 20, telephone linemen working on Whiting Peak near Mount Tom reported being held at gunpoint by a young woman resembling Corbett who demanded food and then escaped into the woods.
-In early December, a resident came forward claiming to have seen a girl “wearing a yellow slicker” walking down an embankment toward the Connecticut River in Hadley, Massachusetts around the time of Corbett's disappearance.
+In early December, a resident came forward claiming to have seen a girl "wearing a yellow slicker" walking down an embankment toward the Connecticut River in Hadley, Massachusetts, around the time of Corbett's disappearance.
 Police linked this report with an earlier sighting of a yellow slicker floating on the same area of the river.
 On December 13, State Police Detective Joseph V. Daley said he believed Corbett had "wandered away" and was dead.

 Widespread publicity of the case also produced false reports and hoaxes.
 In December 1925, police and newspapers reported receiving "many" crank letters about the case.
-In March 1926, a resident of Troy, New York twice tried to collect a reward by claiming a housemaid employed at his boarding house was Corbett.
-In April, a middle-aged woman turned herself in to the police at Cheshire, Massachusetts claiming to be Corbett.
-In May, a message in a bottle purportedly written by Corbett was retrieved from the Connecticut River near Northampton.
+In March 1926, a resident of Troy, New York, twice tried to collect a reward by claiming a housemaid employed at his boarding house was Corbett.
+In April, a middle-aged woman turned herself in to the police at Cheshire, Massachusetts, claiming to be Corbett.
+In May, a message in a bottle purportedly written by Corbett was retrieved from the Connecticut River near Northampton, Massachusetts.
 The note indicated that Corbett was being held captive in caves near Smith's Ferry.
 While police believed the event to be a hoax, they searched the area but discovered no new evidence.